Fenugreek

 What is the recommended dosage of Fenugreek?

-The clinically studied dose for Fenugreek is 500–600 mg/day standardized extract; 5–30 g/day whole seed for glucose effects.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–600 mg/day standardized extract; 5–30 g/day whole seed for glucose effects Always follow the product label and check with a healthcare provider for personal advice.